Federated Deep Reinforcement Learning for Open RAN Slicing in 6G Networks: Introduction

 The allocation of radio resources to users is an extremely intricate operation for MVNOs.
-This is mainly due to the radio resources' scarcity and the heterogeneous requirements of their users in terms of quality of service (QoS) \cite{rago4022195tenant, song2020artificial, song2021deep}.
-To address these challenges, various approaches based on machine learning (ML) techniques have been proposed recently, specifically, reinforcement learning (RL) algorithms \cite{raza2019reinforcement, ssengonzi2022survey, mnih2015human,arulkumaran2017deep}.
-Nevertheless, due to the dynamics of the RAN environment, in terms of density of users, user requirements, and wireless channel transmission conditions, RAN slicing remains a significantly challenging problem for MVNOs.
-These stochastic RAN environment factors have a major impact on the accuracy of the RL models, which decreases the performance of radio resource allocation to the users \cite{filali2022communication, abouaomar2021iotj, thantharate2019deepslice, chen2022two, filali2022tnse, hu2020multi}.
-Indeed, when a MVNO builds its resource allocation RL model using training datasets related only to its users' behavior and its surrounding environment, the accuracy of the model may be limited.
-To benefit from a diversified dataset, MVNOs can collaborate by sharing their data with each other to provide diverse and high-quality dataset that will be useful in the training RL models.
-However, MVNOs are often competing entities and are unlikely to willing to share their data for privacy and data security reasons.
-To overcome such issue, federated learning (FL) paradigm can be leveraged \cite{f1, li2020federated, taik2022trans}.
+This is mainly due to the radio resources' scarcity and the heterogeneous QoS requirements of their services \cite{song2021deep}.
+To overcome these challenges, several efforts have been devoted to formulating such a RAN slicing problem using optimization techniques and solving it with heuristics \cite{motalleb2022resource,ravi2021ran}.
+However, these approaches may not align with zero-touch network perspectives since they may be unable to quickly adapt to dynamic and permanent changes in the RAN environment.
+Machine learning (ML) techniques, specifically deep reinforcement learning (DRL) algorithms, can address this issue by bringing more automation to the management of RAN slicing operations.
+The stochastic RAN environment factors, such as the density of users, user requirements, and wireless channel transmission conditions have a major impact on the accuracy of the DRL models, which decreases the performance of radio resource allocation to the users.
+Indeed, when an MVNO builds its DRL resource allocation model using training datasets related only to its users' behavior and its surrounding environment, the accuracy of the DRL model may be limited.
+To benefit from a diversified dataset, MVNOs could collaborate by sharing their data with each other to provide a diverse and high-quality dataset.
+However, MVNOs are often competing entities and are unlikely to be willing to share their data for privacy issues.
+Federated learning (FL) has emerged as a promising alternative to data sharing, as it promotes privacy-preserving collaborative training through sharing model updates instead \cite{konevcny2016federated,kairouz2021advances}.